gnikolovski/projects_stats/README.md

 ##INSTALLATION

 1. Install module as usual via Drupal UI, Drush or Composer
-2. Go to "Extend" and enable the Projects stats module.
+2. Go to "Extend" and enable the Projects Stats module.

 ##USING THE MODULE

-After you install the module, go to the block layout 'admin/structure/block' and add a 'Projects stats' block.
+After you install the module, go to the block layout 'admin/structure/block' and add a 'Projects Stats' block.
 After you click 'Place block' button, you will see a number of options.
-You need to enter machine names of project you want to display in your block, and there are several more options like cache age for block, sort type and table classes.
+You need to enter machine names of the projects you want to display in your block, and there are several more options like cache age for block, sort type and table classes.
 Every block has it's own settings, so you can have multiple blocks that show different list of projects.

+Slack integration can be configured here: 'admin/config/services/projects-stats' To enable sending messages to your Slack channel, you have to create an integration.
+Go to this page: https://slack.com/services/new/incoming-webhook and follow the instructions.
+After you create an integration copy and paste the given Webhook URL to the module settings.
+You can choose when you want to send a message.
+If you choose to use Drupal's cron, then sending interval will depend on the cron settings.
+Recommended option is to use the external cron job, because then you can fine tune when you want to send a message.

 ###AUTHOR